cogentcore/core/README.md

 * windows: support the current HiDPI framework -- right now it is always stuck at 96dpi.  and support SetPos window method (and probably need to track movement)

-* mac: impl setPos -- and new win pos is not updating? on linux at least
+* mac: impl setPos, key repeat not working

+* linux: moving window isn't updating pos of new windows

 * lifecycle not really being used, and closing last window doesn't kill app -- need to clarify that logic vis-a-vis main app window, main app menu / toolbar etc.